Nin17/dxraylib/README.md

 ### Functions with string arguments

 Functions in xraylib that require an argument as a string are not supported in xraylib_np.
-In jaxraylib, all functions support arrays for all numerical arguments regardless of whether they also take string arguments.
+In $\partial xraylib$, all functions support arrays for all numerical arguments regardless of whether they also take string arguments.

 ```python
 C = "Tm"